Por el Resto de Tu Vida

 "Por el Resto de Tu Vida" is a song by Mexican musician and singer-songwriter Christian Nodal, featuring Argentinian singer and songwriter Tini.
-Written by Nodal, Edgar Barrera and Elena Rose, it was released on January 26, 2023 via Sony Music Latin as the lead single from Nodal's second extended play, Forajido 2 (2023).
+Written by Nodal, Édgar Barrera and Elena Rose, it was released on January 26, 2023 via Sony Music Latin as the lead single from Nodal's second extended play, Forajido 2 (2023).

 Background and promotion

 In August 2021, Christian Nodal began a relationship with Spanish-Mexican singer Belinda, whom he had previously met on the program La Voz México.'
-During this period of time, Nodal co-wrote the song "Por el Resto de Tu Vida" with Edgar Barrera and Elena Rose in dedication to Belinda, though it ended up not being officially released; the two would later separate in February 2022.
+During this period of time, Nodal co-wrote the song "Por el Resto de Tu Vida" with Édgar Barrera and Elena Rose in dedication to Belinda, though it ended up not being officially released; the two would later separate in February 2022.

 In July 2022, Christian Nodal announced a sequel to his extended play Forajido (2022), sharing snippets of songs from the EP.
 Speculation arose that "Por el Resto de Tu Vida" would be released with Argentinian rapper Cazzu, Nodal's current partner; Nodal later confirmed that the official release would instead feature Tini.
 The song was released on January 26, 2023 as the lead single from the EP, though it was originally meant to be released on Valentine's Day.
-In an interview with ¡Hola!, Nodal stated "It’s a very special song for me, that I composed with Edgar Barrera and Elena Rose, in honor of love".
+In an interview with ¡Hola!, Nodal stated "It’s a very special song for me, that I composed with Édgar Barrera and Elena Rose, in honor of love".